 Problem: The mark of an effective leader is his/her ability to mobilize and coordinate team members around shared objectives.
 When a leader can effectively divide tasks among team members, the speed of strategy execution greatly increases.
 But when a leader feels he/she needs to shoulder the entirety of a project, out of a lack of trust or otherwise, the whole organization suffers.
 Being a coordinated, well-oiled machine is the mark of a truly great organization.

-Solution: Teams should look to break down large, longer-term initiatives into smaller project increments to gain an understanding into what will be required for effective strategy execution.
+Solution: Teams should look to break down large, longer-term initiatives into smaller project increments to gain an understanding of what will be required for effective strategy execution.
 When tasks can be easily identified, they can be easily delegated.
 Without atomizing the plan, delegation is extremely difficult.

 5. High Levels of Bureaucracy